sudo-jtcsec/pyinteractsh/README.md

  - private_key: the bytes of the private key used to register your client.
 Needed for decrypting poll data
  - public_key: the bytes of public key used to register your client.
 I don't think you'll need it after registering, but I save it just in case
  - server: the URL to the interactsh server you're registering to.
-Currently harcoded to https://interact.sh
+Can be changed to custom interactsh server by calling create_instance with a hostname value
  - host: hostname of the interactsh server youre using.
-Currently hardcoded to interact.sh
+Can be changed to custom interactsh server by calling create_instance with a hostname value
  - secret_key: the random UID generated when registering.
 Required to poll data
  - correlation_id: the string used to identify your interactions.
 Required to poll data
  - url: an example URL to interact with using your correlation_id